 The following list reflects specified notes identified in the "Support Notes" column in the table.
 Each note reflects support criteria associated with a specific system configuration.
-Notes that may not be specified in the table may reflect support criteria for a R1000BB Base System SKU described in the appropriate 1U Technical Product Specification.
+Notes not specified in the table will reflect support criteria for a R1000GZ/GL Base System SKU described in the appropriate 1U Technical Product Specification.